realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

        // Output: 5 6.000000 A 10 20 71

        ```
-   - Allowed more code reuse and easier to understand "state" of the program than procedural languages
+   - This allowed more code reuse and easier to understand "state" of the program than procedural languages
-   - This allowed libraries and "modules" to be more easily produced to create standard "subroutines" and
+   - This allowed libraries and "modules" to be easily produced to create standard "subroutines" and
      "data structures" into "packages" and "system utilities" and "frameworks" to be used by other programmers
      - Started the concept of "published interfaces" that could be imported into another program and used to
        provide the functionality of the "library."